 Still, it is important to understand there are different types of altitude sickness and that, at times, altitude related problems can happen and we must be able to recognise the symptoms if they occur.

-The most common of these is high altitude sickness (AMS – Acute Mountain Sickness).
+The most common of this is high altitude sickness – AMS (Acute Mountain Sickness).
 Symptoms for this can include headaches, nausea and vomiting.

 What can I do to help prevent AMS?

 In most cases AMS can be avoided by the following: drink plenty of water, walk slowly, stay warm and eat well – and listen and talk to your guides.

 We recommend that you familiarise yourself with the various effects that altitude can cause.
 During your pre-climb briefing, we will describe altitude sickness to you in detail, and advise you how to cope with it.

 The most important thing is not to fear it, but to respect it and to know how to deal with it and more importantly tell your guides how you feel.
 Our guides have seen every condition that the mountain produces, and they will always know how to deal with problems.